porsche-design-system/porsche-design-system/packages/storefront/src/pages/accessibility/workflow.md

         For every page define a unique and descriptive <strong>Page Title</strong>.
       </p-text-list-item>
       <p-text-list-item>
-        Take care that textual content ist short, <strong>understandable</strong> and easy to read.
+        Take care that textual content is short, <strong>understandable</strong> and easy to read.
       </p-text-list-item>
       <p-text-list-item>
         Provide <strong>textual alternatives</strong> to images, videos, charts and every content which transports meaning without text.